24K Magic (song): Commercial performance

 In the United States, "24K Magic" debuted at number five on the Billboard Hot 100 with 101.000 downloads, 12.8 million streams and 65 million radio impressions in its first full tracking week.
 At the time, it was Mars's highest debut on the Hot 100 chart.
 On the week of December 10, 2016, the single reached its peak of number four on the Billboard Hot 100.
 "24K Magic" became Mars's seventh number-one song on the Billboard Rhythmic chart, and peaked at number two on the Dance Club Songs and Dance/Mix Show Airplay charts.
 It peaked at number three on the Billboard Adult Pop Songs and Hot R&B/Hip-Hop Songs charts.
 "24K Magic" peaked at number three on the Canadian Hot 100 for the week of December 31, 2016.
-The Recording Industry Association of America (RIAA) certified it five times platinum.
-Music Canada (MC) certified it six times platinum.
+The Recording Industry Association of America (RIAA) certified it five times platinum, while Music Canada (MC) certified it diamond.
 As of September 2017, the single has sold 1,722,000 pure copies in the US.

 "24K Magic" debuted at number one on France's Syndicat National de l'Édition Phonographique (SNEP) chart for the week ending October 15, 2016.
 It was certified diamond by the SNEP.
 In Belgium, it reached the top spot on the Ultratop 50 in Flanders and earned a platinum certification.
 In its third week on the Argentinian Monitor Latino chart, the track reached the top spot.
 The song entered at number 13 on the New Zealand Singles Chart and peaked at number one, spending two weeks in the top spot.
-It has received a platinum certification by Recorded Music New Zealand (RMNZ), with over 30,000 certified units.
+It received a six-time platinum certification by Recorded Music New Zealand (RMNZ).
 In Australia, "24K Magic" debuted at number 12 on the ARIA Singles Chart, and ultimately peaked at number three.
 The song has been certified five times platinum by the Australian Recording Industry Association (ARIA), with 350,000 certified units.
 The single peaked at number four on the Portuguese Singles Chart after debuting at number 20.